dblock/code.dblock.org/_posts/2014/2014-03-26-reorganizing-cocoapod-folder-structure-for-unit-and-integration-testing.markdown

 ![]({{ site.url }}/images/posts/2014/2014-03-26-reorganizing-cocoapod-folder-structure-for-unit-and-integration-testing/screenshot_4.jpg)

 Open _Manage Schemes_ and make sure the scheme is Shared.
-Then edit the Test project’s scheme and check the Run box under the Build action.
+Then edit the Test project's scheme and check the Run box under the Build action.

 ![]({{ site.url }}/images/posts/2014/2014-03-26-reorganizing-cocoapod-folder-structure-for-unit-and-integration-testing/screenshot_5.jpg)